-Instance Compression.
-A related problem to that of amortizing NP statements, due to Harnik and Naor [HN10] (see also [Dru15] and references therein), is that of AND-instance compression.
+A related problem to that of batch verification of NP statements, due to Harnik and Naor [HN10] (see also [Dru15] and references therein), is that of AND-instance compression.
 Here, we are given k statements and we wish to efficiently compress them so that the compressed string retains the information of whether all k statements hold.
 Strong infeasibility results for AND-instance compression for NP [Dru15] are known.
-Our notion of amortization for NP (or UP statements) can be thought of as a type of compression for witnesses rather than instances.
-Furthermore, our notion of amortization is different from instance compression in that: (1) we have access to an (untrusted) prover who can help us compress, and (2) the compression is via an interactive protocol.
+Our notion of batch verification for NP (or UP statements) can be thought of as a type of compression for witnesses rather than instances.
+Furthermore, our notion of batch verification is different from instance compression in that: (1) we have access to an (untrusted) prover who can help us compress, and (2) the compression is via an interactive protocol.

-Probabilistically Checkable Debate Systems.
+Another related notion is that of Probabilistically Checkable Debate Systems.
 Probabilistically Checkable Debate Systems (PCDS), introduced by Condon et al. [CFLS95] and recently studied by Drucker [Dru11], are protocols between a verifier and two competing provers, where one prover tries to prove that the input is in the language and other prover tries to prove that it is not.
 This is similar to refereed games [FK97], but here an additional catch is that the verifier is required to only read a few bits from the transcript in order to reach its verdict.
 PCDSes are loosely related to our notion of PCIP: in both proof-systems the verifier reads a few bits of the transcript.
 In contrast to PCDSes however, in PCIPs there is only one prover.